ShubhaBhat05/CODSOFT/README.md

  Oops Concepts: Use of classes and main method
  Console I/O: Interaction with the user through command-line

+# How to run
+1. Open `Numberguessinggame.java` in  any Java IDE or editor.
+2. Run the program.
+3. Enter your guesses in the console when prompted.

+# Sample output
+Guess the number between 1 and 100
+You have 5 attempts.
+Enter your guess: 50
+Too low!
+Try again.
+Enter your guess: 75
+Correct!
+You guessed it in 2 attempts.
+Current Score: 1
+Do you want to play again? (yes/no): no
+Game Over!
+Final Score: 1

 # Code
 You can view the full Java code [here](Numberguessinggame.java).